 Amazon collects data about your app usage by default, but you can turn it off to maintain privacy.
 According to Amazon, the company collects information to improve its apps and enhance the user experience.

-If you’re uncomfortable with your data being collected and stored and want to turn it off to improve your device’s speed, follow the steps below.
+If you’re uncomfortable with your data being collected and stored and also want to improve your device’s speed, follow these steps to turn it off:

 1. From the FireStick home screen, go to Settings.